-Loki uses a hybrid of Proof of Work and Proof of Service, in a similar fashion to how DASH is secured by PoW but also has a reward for masternodes through a Proof of Service.
+Loki uses a hybrid of Proof of Work and Proof of Service, similar to how DASH is secured by PoW but also has a reward for their masternodes through a Proof of Service.

 The Service Nodes form a second layer network that allows for anonymous networking using a novel garlic routing technology.
 SNApps are the front-end views enabled by this network, such as the Messenger and other applications such as a generalised mixnet.
 SNApps do not run on the blockchain, but rely on the consensus rules of the blockchain to enforce Service Node behaviours.
 This also means that SNApps do not impact blockchain scalabilty.

 Service Nodes don't mine blocks but do propagate and validate blocks like regular full nodes.

 The unique property of the Service Node network is that because of the staking requirement, it becomes very expensive to collect enough Loki to do effective temporal analysis on the network.
 Therefore, users are afforded protection against this kind of analysis, but only if the network only allows routing to be done by the Service Nodes.

 Yes, they are called Service Nodes in Loki.